-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was passed in March to address the economic fallout of the COVID-19 pandemic.
+The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, was passed in March to address the economic fallout of the COVID-19 pandemic.
 One provision of the Act provides up to 360 days of forbearance relief from mortgage loan payments for borrowers with federally backed (e.g. Fannie Mae or Freddie Mac) mortgages who experience financial hardship related to the pandemic.
-Combined with expected widespread unemployment stemming from the economic slowdown caused by the pandemic, residential mortgage assets came under extreme spread pressure.
-The CARES Act also prohibits foreclosures for 60 days and evictions by landlords for 120 days after its enactment.
 Much uncertainty has arisen around the ultimate effect on delinquencies, defaults, prepayment speeds, low interest rates and home price appreciation.
-These provisions of the CARES Act also impact MSR owners, like us, that are required for certain of the MSR assets that we own to advance principal, interest, taxes and insurance payments during the time when borrowers are in forbearance or while foreclosure moratorium is in effect.
-Depending on the ultimate participation rate in the forbearance program, this could have an adverse impact to our liquidity and financial condition.
+These provisions of the CARES Act also impact MSR owners, like us, that are required for certain of the MSR assets to advance principal, interest, taxes and insurance payments during the time when borrowers are in forbearance or while foreclosure moratorium is in effect.
+After increasing quickly during the first month of the quarter, the number of loans in forbearance in our servicing portfolio has subsequently decreased.